 The bearings for the cranks, the big wheel axle, and the flyer shaft are all sealed with lifetime lubrication, and need no attention.

 Once a year, a small dab of lithium grease should be applied to the main axle, to prevent the axle getting stuck inside the bearing race over time.
-Your neighborhood hardware store sells this grease in a tub like shortening, or in a spray can – it’s also used to lubricate garage door tracks, so you might already have some out in the garage or shed.
+Your neighborhood hardware store sells this grease in a tub like shortening, a toothpaste-shaped tube, or in a spray can – it’s used to lubricate garage door tracks, so you might already have some out in the garage or shed.
 To lubricate the shaft, remove the right crank arm by loosening the setscrew.
 Remove the spring and slide the shaft out of the bearings.
 Smear a minimal amount (a bead about the size of a lentil) of grease on the shaft and re-insert the big wheel, then install the spring and right crank arm.

 Two or three times a year (or whenever a treadle gets

 squeaky), apply a drop of lubricating oil to the inside of the hole in each treadle tab.
 The wood will absorb and save most of this oil, making a less

 frequent task as years pass.
 Sewing machine oil, 3n1 oil, gun oil, or spinning wheel oil all work fine (wd40 is not a lubricating oil, and won't work here).